git-merge-workshops/monorepo-spring-cleaning/README.md

 ### 1. Codespaces
 Within this repository, click on the `Code` button and select [`Open with Codespaces`](https://github.com/codespaces/new?repo=git-merge-workshops/monorepo-spring-cleaning).
 Select all of the default options.
 This will open a new Codespace with all the tools you need to run this workshop.

-### 2. Local w/ BYOM (Bring Your Own Monorepo)
+### 2. Local w/ Example Monorepo or BYOM (Bring Your Own Monorepo)
-If you don't have Docker installed, you can run the workshop locally, you will need to install the following tools:
+To run the workshop locally, you will need to install the following:

 ### Tools
 - Git 2.34 or newer